aseds/react-starter/README.md

-just `npm start` and you're good to go.
+just `gulp` and you're good to go.

+#todo
+   `supervisor` does not print to the terminal